Explicit spectral gap estimates for the linearized Boltzmann operator modeling reactive gaseous mixtures: The reactive kinetic model

 \end{enumerate} The first hypothesis (CH1) translates part of the micro-reversibility property for reactions and is very natural.
 The second one (CH2) provides a simple way to exhibit an explicit structure for the chemical kernels.
 Assumption (CH3) translates, in the reactive framework, the proper shape of Maxwell and inverse-power interactions.
-Moreover, the last condition relating the constants $C_{ij}^{hk}$ and the reduced masses allows to recover the micro-reversibility \eqref{eq:micro-reversibility}, in combination with (CH4).
-At last, the cutoff conditions are assumed to have this form for consistency with the elastic setting.
+Moreover, the condition relating the constants $C_{ij}^{hk}$ and the reduced masses allows to recover the micro-reversibility \eqref{eq:micro-reversibility}, in combination with the symmetries imposed on the angular part in (CH4).
+Finally, condition (CH4) translates a cutoff property ensuring, like in the elastic case, that $b_{ij}^{hk}$ is integrable over $\Sf$.